class Calculator: (1) def add(self, x, y): <2, 3> return x + y

 - "I can write a script, but I’m not a developer"

-Beer Garden is a tool that is used to bridge several gaps.
 One gap is between people who know how to write scripts and software developers.
-That is, it attempts to take those scripts, and with minimum overhead, turn them into a software friendly service exposed over REST.
+Beer Garden can take scripts written by anyone and turn them into a service exposed over REST with very little effort.

 - "I have a useful script, but I don’t want to write a GUI"

-Beer Garden provides a simple web-based form that can exercise your script.
-That way, you can give the maximum benefit to the people that actually want to use the script, but can’t for whatever reason, including those pesky developers who want access to your production machine.
+Beer Garden provides a web-based form that can exercise your script.
+That way you can make life easy for the people that will actually use the script.

 - "I wish I had a standard way to call many different services"